 - Tools to support protocol deviation management: With the COVID-19 pandemic drastically affecting clinical trial operations, protocol modifications may be required and there may be unavoidable protocol deviations.
 To help stakeholders navigate multiple aspects of protocol deviation management, TransCelerate has released a Protocol Deviations Toolkit earlier than anticipated.
 The toolkit offers clarification of the definition and provides a holistic approach to protocol deviations management, including a process guide, process map, decision tree, and an assessment tool.
 These tools were developed with feedback from Sites, CROs, and Health Authorities.

-- Tools to support issue & risk management: A Quality Management System aims to address quality and monitor and improve performance in complex clinical development-specific environments.
-TransCelerate’s Risk and Issue Management tools provide a framework to provide end-to-end management of risks and issues and support an effective Corrective and Preventive Actions (CAPA) process.
+- Tools to support issue and risk management: A Quality Management System aims to address quality and monitor and improve performance in complex clinical development-specific environments.
+TransCelerate’s Risk and Issue Management Tools provide a framework to provide end-to-end management of risks and issues and support an effective Corrective and Preventive Actions (CAPA) process.

 - Tools to support the use of patient-friendly technology: TransCelerate’s Patient Considerations Guide provides insights on patient perspectives and key considerations for using technology in clinical trials.
 As global health authorities have surfaced that trial participants may not be able to visit the investigational site for protocol-specified visits, sponsors may evaluate whether alternative methods for safety assessments (e.g., phone contact, virtual visit) could be used.
 The guide provides considerations to aid a sponsor’s decision to use technology with patients to help in the current environment.

 TransCelerate has expanded COVID-19-related patient-level clinical data sharing via DataCelerate® to eligible non-members.
 Data shared may include both the investigational product and control arms of COVID-19-related clinical trials along with supporting study-level documentation.